LxLeChat/PSScriptDiagram/README.md

 ## NEED TO TRANSLATE TO ENGLISH :)
-## Reminder: it's a workin in progress !
+## Reminder: it's a work in progress !

 # PSScriptDiagram
 Idea: Fetching all ifs,loops etc ... to graph a diagram of an entire script (not a module...)